WEBPAGE UPDATED Sunday January 30, 2022

 “Ozone reacts with various chlorides [salts] and metals to generate chlorine which is toxic to fish.”
 Electrolytes are salts – https://en.wikipedia.org/wiki/Electrolyte

-“The ‘Oxygenator’ claims that their U2 Pro Formula is the ‘ONLY’ safe livewell treatment that can be used with their system is FALSE!”
+“The ‘Oxygenator’ sales literature claims that their U2 Pro Formula is the ‘ONLY’ safe livewell treatment that can be used with Oxygenators.”

 “ANY LIVEWELL PRODUCT THAT CONTAINS A DECHLORINATOR [LIKE AMQUEL] can be used with their system, even it contains salt!
-Most if not all products on the market today contain dechlorinaters and MANY contain ammonia removers!
-A;ways beware of FALSE and MISLEADING marketing and salesmanship,”
+Most if not all livewell supplements on the market today contain dechlorinators.
+Most contain ammonia neutralizers.
+Don’t be hoodwinked by slick salesmen and women using hype and slick marketing verbiage that is incorrect.”

-Dechlorinators and ammonia removing chemicals are NOT FDA APPROVED for use on food fish or fish that will or may be caught eaten by humans i.e. post live release tournament bass, crappie, redfish, etc. These chemicals are commonly used to transport ornamental, aquarium fish and live bait not for human consumption.
-Eating fish that that have been contaminated, soaking in livewells contaminated with these with these chemicals for hours may be a health risk you and your family health.
+Dechlorinaters and ammonia removing chemicals are NOT FDA APPROVED for use on food fish or fish that will or may be caught eaten by humans i.e., post live release tournament bass, crappie, redfish, etc. These chemicals are commonly used to transport ornamental, aquarium fish and live bait not for human consumption.
+Eating fish that that have been contaminated, soaking in livewells contaminated with these supplements for hours during tournament day may be a health risk you and your family health.

-CAUTION: The gas space between a closed livewell lid and the water surface can become enriched with 3 different gases: oxygen, hydrogen, (an explosive gas like acetylene and propane) and pure 100% chlorine gas (an explosive gas) if the electrolyzed livewell water contains any salt or livewell products that contain salt.
-Incorporate any potential ignition source (electric wires, any live electricity) inside the livewell… EXPLOSION HAZARD / FIRE HAZARD.
+CAUTION: The gas space between a closed livewell lid and the water surface becomes enriched with 3 primary gases: oxygen gas, hydrogen gas and sometimes chlorine gas.
+Hydrogen is explosive like chlorine, acetylene and propane gas, chlorine gas is deadly toxic).
+Pure 100% chlorine gas is produced when electrolyzed livewell water contains any salt or livewell products that contain electrolytes.
+Incorporate any potential ignition source (electric wires, any live electricity) inside the livewell gas space creates a potential EXPLOSION HAZARD / FIRE HAZARD.

-Electrolysis breaks down freshwater molecules into pure hydrogen gas, pure oxygen gas and deadly hydroxyl ions.
+Electrolysis breaks down freshwater molecules into pure hydrogen gas pure oxygen gas and deadly hydroxyl ions.
 If the livewell water contains any salt, chlorine gas is always produced.
 Chlorine gas bubbles are visualized around the emitter as small greenish-yellow color gas bubbles (seen with back lighting).
-Hydrogen and oxygen bubbles are colorless.
+Hydrogen and oxygen bubbles are colorless, odorless and tasteless.

 The Aqua Innovations Oxygenator™ may not produce enough oxygen for all the fish or bait in the livewell, the total stocking density.

-A FISH HEALTH FACT: Hydrogen gas combines with other elements (metabolic waste) in livewell water forming noxious and very toxic hydrogen sulfide that becomes corrosive when exposed to salt, (hydrogen chloride).
+A FISH HEALTH FACT: Hydrogen gas combines with other elements (metabolic waste) in livewell water forming noxious and very toxic hydrogen sulfide gas that becomes very toxic when exposed to salt producing (hydrogen chloride).

-Oxygenator™ has no moving parts, makes no noise but older emitters require maintenance with special equipment after each use.
-Everything dies in the livewell if the oxygen life support system fails to produce and deliver enough pure oxygen.
-Summer conditions and overstocked livewells may exceed the Oxygenator™ capabilities to provide minimum safe DO saturation levels while the unit is working perfectly as advertised.
+Oxygenator™ has no moving parts, makes no noise but older emitters require considerable maintenance with special equipment after each use.
+Everything dies in the livewell if the oxygen life support system fails to produce and deliver enough pure oxygen continuously.
+Summer conditions and overstocked livewells exceed the Oxygenator™ capabilities to provide minimum. safe continuous DO saturation – DP supersaturation while the unit’s green light is on and appears to be working perfectly as advertised.

-THE SALES POINT – The Oxygenator™ generates 100% pure oxygen.
-Technically the Oxygenator™ does qualify as a livewell oxygen system.
-The Oxygenator™ costs as much as a livewell water pump or small air compressor, bubble stone and air tube.
+THE BULLET SALES POINT – The Oxygenator™ generates 100% pure oxygen.
+Technically the device does qualify as a livewell oxygen system.
+The Oxygenator™ costs as much as a livewell water pump or small air compressor.

-Ask the Oxygenator™ salesman or boat salesman these 4 simple questions before you buy:
+Ask the Oxygenator™ salesman or bass boat salesman these 4 simple questions before you buy:

-FACT: The Oxygenator™ does generates some pure 100% as advertised… Oxygenators™ deliver a fixed dose of oxygen.
+FACT: The Oxygenator™ does generates some pure 100% as advertised… Oxygenators™ generates an unstable, small volume, fixed dose of oxygen regardless of stocking densities.

 1. Will the Oxygenator™ provide and ensure minimal safe livewell oxygenation (100% DO Saturation) for all the fish and live bait all day in the summer?

-2. Will the Oxygenator™ may not provide or ensure minimal safe continuous livewell oxygenation (100% DO Saturation or DO Super-saturation) and keep all my tournament fish alive and safely oxygenated all day in the boat’s livewell?
+2. Will the Oxygenator™ keep all my tournament fish or live bait alive and safely oxygenated all day in the boat’s livewell regardless of the stocking density DO requirements?

-3. Will the Oxygenator™ provide and ensure minimal safe livewell oxygenation (100% DO Saturation) and keep my live bait alive and healthy in my bait tank all day in a livewell or bait tank?
+3. Will the Oxygenator™ provide and ensure minimal safe livewell oxygenation (100% DO Saturation) and keep my live bait alive and healthy in my livewell/bait tank all day, all night in the summer?

 Livewell oxygen systems must produce, maintain and sustain minimal continuous dissolved oxygen saturations (100% – 175% DO saturation) in a bass boat livewell, tournament weigh-in holding tank, release boat transport tanks containing a heavy limit, (many limits of tournament bass are15-30 lbs. fish or 400 lbs. of live fish) all day long during July/August tournaments.

-NEGATIVE AFFECTS OF ELECTROLYSIS is well known by fishermen… how electrolysis breaks down metal and electrical components on boats, motors and boat trailers.
-Why zinc anodes are absolutely necessary to counteract the negative effects of electrolysis.
+NEGATIVE AFFECTS OF ELECTROLYSIS is well known by fishermen… electrolysis breaks down metal and electrical components on boats, motors and boat trailers.
+Zinc anodes are necessary to retard the negative effects of electrolysis.

 The hallmark selling of T-H Marine “The Oxygenator ™ is that it makes 100% pure oxygen,” Period.
 But will the Oxygenator™ really make enough oxygen to sustain an overcrowded livewell full of tournament fish or live bait all day in the summer is something Oxygenator salesmen and bass boat salesmen sellers will not mentioned or discuss with you.